sailantis/phpthunder/docs/01-getting-started.md

 ## When to reindex

-Run `PhpThunder: Reindex Workspace` after:

-- running `composer install` or `composer update`
-- adding or changing `phpThunder.includePaths`
-- switching the PHP version setting for the folder
-- moving or renaming a large number of files outside the editor

-Most single-file changes are picked up automatically.
-Reindex is for changes that affect the whole project graph.
+Run `PhpThunder: Reindex Workspace` when the project structure changes in ways that the extension is unable to detect automatically.
+For example, when running `composer install` or `composer update` for long-running operations, or when moving or renaming a large number of files outside the editor.
+Most changes are picked up automatically.
+You can also reopen the VS Code window to trigger a reindex.

 ## Next steps